-For both TP, electrons are collected on Image Plates (IP) located on the sides of the diagnostic whereas protons and ions are collected on the frontal IP.
+For both TP, electrons are collected on Image

+Plates (IP) located on the sides of the diagnostic whereas protons and ions are collected on the frontal IP.

-• A detector cassette located at the front of SEPAGE that can be either used as a radiography module or a discrete 2D proton spectrometer in complement of the two TP.
+• A detector cassette located at the front of SEPAGE that can be either used as a radiography module or as a discrete 2D proton spectrometer in addition to the two TP.
 It is composed of a stack of radiochromic films (RCF) and filters (see also CRACC §VIII.5-.1) and can be positioned at 100 mm to the TCC.

 A CAD drawing of the diagnostic as well as examples of experimental results are shown in Figure VIII.22.
-The SEPAGE working position is in SID S26, facing the PETAL beam with an angle of 13.5° .
+The SEPAGE working position is in SID S26, facing the PETAL beam with an angle of 13.5

-Figure VIII.22 : Current design of SEPAGE diagnostic and examples of results obtained during the qualification campaign.
+Figure VIII.25: Design of SEPAGE diagnostic and examples of results obtained during qualification.